What I Stand For · Health Care

 • Reform Patent Protection Enable earlier entry of generics and biosimilars.
 Crack down on patent thickets, ever-greening, and misuse of FDA's REMS program to block generic competition.
 Buy out patents on high-use, high-cost drugs.
 Support nonprofit or public manufacturing for critical generics prone to shortages.

 • Excess Pharmaceutical Profit Surtax (EPPS) Target a surtax on pharmaceutical firms earning double or more the standard return on invested capital.
 Big-name pharmaceutical firms routinely earn around double typical corporate returns.
-Revenue from the EPPS would reduce Medicaid and ACA costs.
+Revenue from the EPPS would reduce Medicaid and ACA costs and fund the near-term subsidy bridge while structural reforms take hold.
+As U.S. drug prices approach international benchmarks through negotiation and patent reform, the EPPS phases down accordingly.

 04

-Patch the Insurance Marketplace Subsidy bridge · Surtax revenue · Preventing the coverage spiral
+Patch the Insurance Marketplace Subsidy bridge · Surtax revenue · Stopping the coverage spiral

-• The Subsidy Cliff Problem When the enhanced subsidies expired at the end of 2025, Idaho marketplace plan costs rose 75% out-of-pocket — 114% on average nationwide.
-When costs spike, healthier people drop coverage, leaving a sicker pool.
+• The Subsidy Cliff Problem When enhanced subsidies expired at the end of 2025, Idaho Marketplace premiums spiked sharply.
+An estimated 35,000 Idahoans lost coverage.
+Nationally, costs rose 114% out-of-pocket on average.
+When costs spike, healthier people drop coverage, leaving a sicker and more expensive pool.
 That drives premiums higher, causing more to drop out.
-It is a spiral that must be stopped.
+Left unaddressed, it becomes self-reinforcing.